tech-rules/Vehicle_Detection/README.md

 ![](output_images/heat_map_test6.png)

-As you can see from above, the overlapping hot windows get converted into a heat blob, removing the overlaps.
+As you can see from above, the overlapping hot windows get converted into a "heat blob", which will allow us to remove the overlap.

+In order to filter out the false positives, I take the sum of the heatmaps of each frame, for the 10 most recent frames, and filter out all the pixels for which this sum is less than or equal to 3.
+This code is implemented in [video.py](video.py) function `get_heat_sum` and lines 76-78.

+Once I have  averaged and filtered the "heat blob" with the above method, I use `scipy.ndimage.measurements.label()` function to obtain a bounding box around car detections.
+(Lines 79-80 of [video.py](video.py))